Dennis Bergkamp: Inter Milan: 1993–1995

 Bergkamp attracted the attention of several European clubs as a result of his performances for Ajax.
-Johan Cruyff advised him not to join Real Madrid, one of the teams said to have been interested in him.
-But Bergkamp was insistent on playing in Italy.
-He considered Serie A "the biggest league at the time" and preferred a move to either Juventus or Inter Milan.
+Fellow Dutchman and then FC Barcelona Johan Cruyff, in an attempt to encourage Bergkamp to sign for Barcelona, advised him not to join Spanish rivals Real Madrid, one of the teams said to have been interested in him, but Bergkamp was primarily interested in a move to Italy.
+Bergkamp considered Serie A "the biggest league at the time" but after the success of fellow countrymen Marco van Basten, Ruud Gullit and Frank Rijkaard at AC Milan he preferred a move to either Juventus or Inter Milan to help distinguish himself.
 On 16 February 1993, Bergkamp agreed a £7.1 million move to the latter club in a deal which included his Ajax teammate Wim Jonk.
 Upon signing, Bergkamp said Inter "met all my demands.
 The most important thing for me was the stadium, the people at the club and their style of play."

 Bergkamp made his debut against Reggiana on 29 August 1993 at the San Siro in a 2–1 victory.
 He scored his first goal for the club against Cremonese in September 1993 but had a difficult time against the highly organised and resolute Italian defences, scoring a further seven goals in the league.
 This was partly due to manager Osvaldo Bagnoli's inability to find a stable forward partnership, preferring Bergkamp in a three with Rubén Sosa and Salvatore Schillaci.
 Inter's poor league form culminated in the sacking of Bagnoli in February 1994 and his replacement by Gianpiero Marini, a member of Italy's 1982 FIFA World Cup-winning squad.
 The club finished 13th in Serie A, one point away from relegation, but enjoyed success in the UEFA Cup, beating Austria Salzburg in the final over two legs.
 Bergkamp was the competition's joint top scorer with eight goals and scored a hat-trick against Rapid București in the first round.

 In Bergkamp's second season at Inter, the club changed managers again, appointing Ottavio Bianchi.
 Bergkamp endured a disappointing campaign, troubled with stress injuries and fatigue from the 1994 World Cup.
 He managed to score 5 goals in 26 appearances.
 Off the field, Bergkamp's relationship with the Italian press and fans became uncomfortable.
 His shy persona and his propensity to go home after matches was interpreted as apathy.
 Because of his poor performance on the pitch, one Italian publication renamed their award given to the worst performance of the week, L'asino della settimana (Donkey of the Week) to Bergkamp della settimana.
 Inter ended the league season in sixth position and failed to retain the UEFA Cup, with the club eliminated in the second round.
 In February 1995, the club was purchased by Italian businessman and fan Massimo Moratti, who promised to invest heavily in the squad.
 Bergkamp's future in the first team was uncertain following the signing of Maurizio Ganz a month after the takeover.